codeBelt/mobx-local-global-stores/README.md

 ### Feedback Welcomed

 If you want to give me feedback on how to improve my usage with MobX, TypeScript types, or Next.js.
 Create an issue on my [repo](https://github.com/codeBelt/mobx-local-global-stores).

-If you a lot of feedback I can add you to the repo and give you a [PR](https://github.com/codeBelt/mobx-local-global-stores/pull/4/files) to add comments on.
-Leave me a message in [issues](https://github.com/codeBelt/mobx-local-global-stores/issues).
+You call also fork my repo and create a PR to show me how you would improve something.

 ### Help Wanted